silmoon04/quiz-srs/README.md

-# MCQ Quiz Forge - Project README
+# MCQ-SRS - Project README

 This project implements a robust MCQ (Multiple Choice Question) quiz application using Next.js and TypeScript.
 It features a sophisticated Markdown parser for importing quiz content, a LaTeX correction utility, and a user-friendly interface for taking quizzes.